Skip to content

 • Pick Kubelka-Munk when you want palette transitions that mix like real paint pigments rather than light.

-• Set Constant interpolation to step between gradient stops without blending.
-Useful for hard-edged retro palettes.
+• Set Constant interpolation to step between gradient stops without blending - useful for hard-edged retro palettes.

 • Edit slot names with descriptive labels; they’re used as filenames when wired into Export Batch.